Getting to the Marina

 Arriving at LAX, the sixth busiest airport in the world, it’s reassuring to realize that you’re only moments away from a harbor of serenity – Marina del Rey.
 Being close enough to smell the Pacific means your journey is almost over.

 Follow the ground transportation signs out of the terminal and into the sunshine.
-Shuttles, taxis, rental car buses and public transportation are located on the arrival level.
+Shuttles, taxis, rental car buses, and public transportation are located on the arrival level.
 From LAX to Marina del Rey, taxi fare is approximately $25 and a shared shuttle ride runs $17-$20 per person.
+Rideshare services (such as Uber) are typically less.

-Driving from LAX to Marina del Rey, less than four miles away, is a breeze.
+Driving from LAX to Marina del Rey, less than 4 miles away, is a breeze.
 Exiting the airport, look for North Sepulveda Boulevard.
-Stay on Sepulveda Boulevard briefly, veering towards the left, and onto Lincoln Boulevard.
-Follow Lincoln Boulevard north for several miles, through the Ballona Wetlands and Playa Vista till you start seeing street names from the South Seas.
-Turn left on one of these (Fiji, Mindanao, Bali Way) and you’re in the Marina.
+Stay on Sepulveda Boulevard briefly, veering toward the left, and onto Lincoln Boulevard.
+Follow Lincoln Boulevard north for several miles.
+Turn left onto Fiji Way, and make a quick right onto Admiralty Way.
+You’re now in the Marina!
 If you are using a taxi, this route is less expensive than taking the freeway.
-If you have a rental car to pick up, you’ll find most of the agencies are very near Sepulveda Blvd. in the airport area, so you can use the same directions shown above.
+If you have a rental car to pick up, you’ll find most of the agencies are very near Sepulveda Boulevard in the airport area, so you can use the same directions shown above.

 Driving from Santa Monica Airport to Marina Del Rey

-If you arrive by private plane, Santa Monica Municipal Airport is approximately six miles from Marina del Rey.
+If you arrive by private plane, Santa Monica Municipal Airport is approximately 6 miles from Marina del Rey.
 You can take a taxi or, if driving yourself, head west on Ocean Park Boulevard to Lincoln Boulevard.
-Turn left onto Lincoln Boulevard south (through Venice Beach) and into the Marina where you turn right on Bali Way.
+Turn left onto southbound Lincoln Boulevard (through Venice Beach), then right onto Bali Way.
+You’ll quickly reach Admiralty Way, the Marina’s main drag, so go left or right to your final destination.

 Driving from Union Station to Marina del Rey

-Arriving at Union Station, opened in 1939, is a historically elegant introduction to L.A.
+Arriving at the beautiful 1939 Union Station is a historically elegant introduction to LA.
 Located 15 miles east of Marina del Rey, the station now serves as a central regional transportation center for passenger train terminal for AMTRAK, city municipal bus lines, DASH buses within LA, and Southern California’s Metro Rail Lines.

 The easiest way to get to Marina del Rey from Union Station is to take the Flyaway Service from Union Station, then transfer to a public municipal bus going to Marina del Rey.
 The Flyaway Service leaves from bus stop 9 located at Union Station East Portal/Patsaouras Transit Plaza, departing every 30 minutes.
-The fare is $6.00 (seniors $4.00) each way.
-Passengers are dropped off at the upper level/departure level of Los Angeles International Airport, four miles from the Marina.
-At that point, you can go down to the lower level and take a passenger shuttle or taxi to the Marina, or, take another shuttle to the LAX Bus Transit Center and board Santa Monica Blue Bus #3 going north to Marina del Rey.
+The fare is $6 (seniors $4) each way.
+Passengers are dropped off at the upper level/departure level of Los Angeles International Airport, which is just 4 miles from Marina del Rey.
+Go down to the lower level to catch a passenger shuttle or taxi to the Marina, or, take another shuttle to the LAX Bus Transit Center and board Santa Monica Blue Bus #3 going north to Marina del Rey.

 Driving from the Greyhound Station to Marina del Rey